 I’m very fortunate that it happened on the ground and not in the air (or even worse while diving).
-Given that I had a 100% blockage in my left coronary artery I’m lucky to be alive.
-I was told it’s not uncommon for someone with a 100% blockage to essentially drop dead on the spot.
+It turns out that I’m lucky to be alive.
 In spite of the pain, (picture your chest being crushed in a gigantic vise and your left arm going completely numb) I stayed conscious through the whole ordeal.
 A paramedic came to the gate and then a doctor.
 I was rushed by ambulance to Changi General Hospital.

 “Cardiovascular events cause 20 to 30 percent of all deaths that occur while scuba diving.”-Dr. James L. Caruso on Cardiovascular Fitness and Diving from the July/August 1999 issue of Alert Diver

 I spent 5 days in Changi General Hospital here in Singapore.
-Upon arrival they confirmed that I was having a heart attack.
-When they found the 100% blockage that was causing the heart attack, they also discovered that I have 2 other blockages.
+Upon arrival at the emergency room, they confirmed that I was having a heart attack and a bad one!
+This I had already figured out!
+I was rolled into the Cath Lab.
+The heart attack was being caused by a 100% blockage in my Left Anterior Descending, the main artery that feeds the heart!
+The type of heart attack they call a STEMI.
+They performed a balloon angioplasty and inserted a stent to reopen the artery.
+They also discovered that I have 2 other blockages.
 One is 50% and the other 80% which will require later treatment.
-The priority obviously was to clear the one that triggered the heart attack.
-They inserted a catheter through my wrist and into my heart.
-They then performed an angioplasty and inserted a stint.
+The priority obviously was to clear the one that triggered the heart attack!
+They performed the angioplasty by inserting a catheter through my wrist and into my heart.

 My cardiologist told me the day I was released from the hospital that I shouldn’t be in denial and that it was unlikely that I would ever dive again.
 I think I’ll be getting a 2nd opinion on that though!
 The damage was extensive I was told, but it will be a few months before we can see how much I can recover.
 I’ve had conversations with two friends who were able to come back to diving after a heart attack.
 I know every case is individual, but I’m hopeful that I’ve not made my last dive yet!